ontodev/robot/docs/metrics.md

 _All metrics_ include all the essential and extended metrics, as well as a range of more complex metrics targeted at OWL and reasoning specialists, such as information about GCIs, shape of the class hierarchy and potential cyclicity.
 Use: `--metrics all`.

+_Reasoner metrics_ (currently only satisfiability status and number of unsatisfiable classes) can be collected by appending `-reasoner` to the `--metrics` parameter, for example: `--metrics essential-reasoner`.

 A full breakdown of all metrics can be found in the following.
 For simplicity, all metrics ending with `_incl` are omitted - they simply indicate that the metric was collected over the imports closure (the ontology _including_ its imports).